 If you’re struggling to find places to visit in Osaka, check out the best things to do in Umeda.
-As the main transportation hub in Osaka, Umeda has transformed itself into the biggest retail and entertainment destination in northern Japan.
+The main transportation hub in Osaka, Umeda is also the biggest retail & entertainment destination in Kansai.

 “Umeda” means “plum field” and the area used to be agricultural land.
 The city has built up around it, and now the area is full of towering buildings and expansive shopping centres.
 The urban district is full of fun things to do, food to taste, and landmarks to explore.
 With a variety of Umeda attractions to visit, you may not know where to start your journey.

 Not sure where to go in Umeda?
 Find a few ideas and plan your trip with this guide to the best places to visit in Umeda…

 Some of the best things to do in Umeda include shopping and dining.
 You can find plenty of both at Tenjinbashisuji Shotengai.

 The street is lined with sushi places, tea houses, affordable restaurants, and dozens of shops.
 Walk, eat, and browse for souvenirs in this sprawling shopping area.
 You won’t find any high-end shops.
 The stores on this shopping street are mostly small, family-owned shops.

 The popular, covered shopping street stretches for 2.6 kilometres.
 It’s considered the longest shopping street in Japan.
 It takes the average tourist about 40 minutes to walk the entire length of the street.
 Give yourself time to browse.

 View the Skyline of Osaka from atop Umeda Sky Building

 Travelling to the top of the Umeda Sky Building is one of the best things to do in Umeda.
 It’s a short walk from the main Osaka Station, making it one of the first things to see in Umeda.